A Coq Mechanization of JavaScript Regular Expression Semantics: Formally Verifying an Optimization Using our Mechanization

 In our second step, we define a property of the matcher functions of such strictly nullable regexes.
 This property encodes the fact that such matcher functions cannot make any progress in the string.
 This can be seen as a stronger version of the matcher invariant mechanization of \cref{fig:matcher_invariant}, where the \inlinecode{endIndex} inequality has been replaced by an equality.
 This is defined on \cref{fig:strictly_nullable_matcher}.

-In a third step, we can prove that every strictly nullable regex, according to our analysis of the first step, is compiled to a strictly nullable matcher according to our new definition.
+In a third step, we can prove that every strictly nullable regex, according to the analysis of the first step, is compiled to a strictly nullable matcher according to our new definition.
 This theorem is shown in \cref{fig:strictly_nullable_correct}.
 Its proof proceeds by induction on the regex.
 It closely resembles the proof of the theorem of \cref{fig:invariant_preserved}, except that we use the fact that the regex is strictly nullable to show that the intermediate state \inlinecode{y} on which the continuation is called has made no progress in the string.

-Finally, we can conclude and prove that it is correct to replace $r\star{}$ with the empty regex when $r$ is strictly nullable.
-We prove the theorem on \cref{fig:strictly_nullable_theorem}, showing that both $r\star{}$ and the empty regex are compiled to equivalent matchers, returning the same results when called with the same inputs.
+Finally, we can conclude that it is correct to replace $r\star{}$ with the empty regex when $r$ is strictly nullable.
+We prove the theorem in \cref{fig:strictly_nullable_theorem}, showing that both $r\star{}$ and the empty regex are compiled to equivalent matchers, returning the same results when called with the same inputs.

-Even simple, seemingly intuitive transformations can be incorrect in JavaScript semantics (see \cref{subsec:js_formalizations}), and our Coq mechanization enables for the first time the formal verification of regex engine optimizations.
+Even simple, seemingly intuitive transformations can be incorrect in JavaScript regexes (see \cref{subsec:js_formalizations}), and our Coq mechanization enables the formal verification of regex engine optimizations.
 One direction of possible future work could be to make the strictly nullable analysis even more precise.
-Currently, backreferences are never considered strictly nullable, and this is the case in both our analysis of \cref{fig:strictly_nullable_analysis} and in the V8 optimization\footnote{\url{https://github.com/v8/v8/blob/74530c3ff422d6e10ece2d9b68f0caec74c94a63/src/regexp/regexp-ast.h\#L721}}.
-But when a backreference refers to a capture group whose body is itself strictly nullable, then the backreference itself should be strictly nullable.
+Currently, backreferences are never considered strictly nullable, and this is the case in both our analysis of \cref{fig:strictly_nullable_analysis} and in the V8 optimization.\footnote{\url{https://github.com/v8/v8/blob/74530c3ff422d6e10ece2d9b68f0caec74c94a63/src/regexp/regexp-ast.h\#L721}} But when a backreference refers to a capture group whose body is itself strictly nullable, then the backreference itself should be strictly nullable.
 We believe that our analysis and proof could both be extended to justify even more aggressive optimizations.